 Among other penalties, existing law requires a juvenile court to order a child who is adjudicated to be in need of supervision because the child is a habitual truant to pay a fine or perform community service, or both.
-(NRS 62E.430) Section 5 of this bill: (1) removes the requirement that the court order the child to pay a fine the first time the child is adjudicated to be in need of supervision; and (2) authorizes the juvenile court to order the child to perform <a href="#an additional-10-hours-of-community-service-for-attend-or-participate-in-counseling-or-psychological-treatment-for-a combined total not to exceed 20 hours-in lieu of all or part of the fine ordered by the court.
+(NRS 62E.430) Section 5 of this bill: (1) removes the requirement that the court order the child to perform community service under certain circumstances; and (2) authorizes the juvenile court to order the child to perform community service or attend or participate in counseling or psychological treatment in lieu of all or part of the fine ordered by the court.

-[Existing law authorizes a juvenile court to order a child who is adjudicated delinquent for an unlawful act involving the killing or possession of certain animals to order the child to: (1) pay a fine; or (2) perform community service, if the child is unable to pay the fine because of financial hardship.
+Existing law authorizes a juvenile court to order a child who is adjudicated delinquent for an unlawful act involving the killing or possession of certain animals to order the child to: (1) pay a fine; or (2) perform community service, if the child is unable to pay the fine because of financial hardship.
 (NRS 62E.685) Section 10 of this bill authorizes a juvenile court to alternatively order the child to attend or participate in counseling or psychological treatment, if the child is unable to pay the fine because of financial hardship.

-Existing law requires a juvenile court to order a delinquent child or the parent or guardian of such a child to provide restitution to: (1) certain victims who incur medical expenses as a result of certain unlawful acts; and (2) persons who own or possesses property damaged or destroyed as a result of such acts.
+Existing law requires a juvenile court to order a delinquent child or the parent or guardian of such a child to provide restitution to: (1) certain victims who incur medical expenses as a result of certain unlawful acts; and (2) persons who own or possess property damaged or destroyed as a result of such acts.
 If, because of financial hardship, a child, parent or guardian is unable to provide such restitution, existing law requires the juvenile court to order the child, parent or guardian, or both, to perform community service.
 (NRS 62E.560) Section 7 of this bill authorizes a juvenile court to alternatively order a delinquent child to attend or participate in counseling or psychological treatment if the child, parent or guardian is unable to provide restitution because of financial hardship.
 Section 7 also prohibits the juvenile court from ordering a child, parent or guardian to: (1) perform community service if an opportunity to perform community service is not reasonably available; or (2) participate in counseling or psychological treatment if the child, parent or guardian is required to pay the costs associated with attending or participating in the counseling or treatment.